rochacbruno/marmite/example/content/hosting.md

 you need a **Github Repository** containing a `content` directory and a `marmite.yaml`

-Fork this template repository https://github.com/rochacbruno/make-me-a-blog and give a meaninful name like `blog` to the forked repo.
+Use this template repository https://github.com/rochacbruno/blog and give a meaninful name like `blog`.

 Or start from scratch! it is very simple!